 AS THE PARENT/GUARDIAN OF:

 CHILD'S NAME

 I have received a copy of and read the Student Acceptable Use Policy for Computer Technology for use at the Fayetteville City School System.
 I understand that my child's computer use at school is designed for educational purposes only.
 I understand that it is impossible to restrict access to all controversial materials available on the Internet.
 I understand that computer usage is considered a privilege.
 I have discussed the rules and regulations of computer use with my child.
 I have explained to my child the possible consequences if all regulations are not followed.
 I DO give my permission for my child to use classroom computer technology, including access to the Internet and Google email and Google Classroom.

 I have received a copy of and read the Student Acceptable Use Policy for Computer Technology for computer technology use at the Fayetteville City School System.
 I do NOT wish to give my child permission to use computer technology or access the Internet in school, Google email or Google Classroom.
 I understand that in denying permission, my child will NOT be able to use the educational software incorporated at the classroom level.
 I also understand that my denial will not affect the use of teacher-led, pre-viewed curriculum using the Internet in the classroom.

 Parent/Guardian Date

 I have read and understand the terms and conditions of the student Acceptable Use Policy for computer technology.
 I will abide by all of the rules and regulations of the Student Acceptable Use Policy.
 I understand that disciplinary action will be taken if I am found abusing any of these privileges.

 Student Date

-SIGI NATURE PAGE FOR HANDBOOK
+SIGNATURE PAGE FOR HANDBOOK

 Print

-FAYETTEVILLE HIGH SCHOO L ON-LINE STUDENT HANDBOOK ACKNOWLEDGEN FORM 1ENT

-ACKNOWLEDGEMENT

-Ι, , enrolled in (name of student)

-I my parents or guardian have received and read to us the line Student Handbook at fhs.fcsboe.org. ıe

-SIGNED (Student) (Parent/Guardian)
+FAYETTEVILLE HIGH SCHOOL ON-LINE STUDENT HANDBOOK ACKNOWLEDGEMENT FORM l, , enrolled in (name of student) arents or guardian have received and read to us the foregoing tudent Handbook at fhs.fcsboe.org.
+SIGNED SIGNED DATE (Student) (Parent/Guardian)